Ambrose Philips: Life

-He was born in Shropshire of a Leicestershire family.
+Philips was born in Shropshire of a Leicestershire family.
 He was educated at Shrewsbury School and St John's College, Cambridge, of which he became a fellow in 1699.
 He seems to have lived chiefly at Cambridge until he resigned his fellowship in 1708, and his pastorals were probably written in this period.
 He worked for Jacob Tonson the bookseller, and his Pastorals opened the sixth volume of Tonson's Miscellanies (1709), which also contained the pastorals of Alexander Pope.

 Philips was a staunch Whig, and a friend of Richard Steele and Joseph Addison.
 In Nos.
 22, 23, 30 and 32 (1713) of The Guardian he was rashly praised as the only worthy successor to Edmund Spenser.
 The writer, probably Thomas Tickell, pointedly ignored Pope's pastorals.
 In The Spectator Addison applauded Philips for his simplicity, and for having written English eclogues unencumbered by the machinery of classical mythology.
 Pope's jealousy resulted in an anonymous contribution to the Guardian (No. 40), in which he drew an ironic comparison between his own and Philips's pastorals, censuring himself and praising Philips's worst passages.
 Philips is said to have threatened to hit Pope with a rod he kept hung up at Button's Coffee House for the purpose.

 At Pope's request, John Gay burlesqued Philips's pastorals in his Shepherd's Week, but the parody was admired for the very quality of simplicity which it was intended to ridicule.
 Samuel Johnson describes the relations between Pope and Philips as a perpetual reciprocation of malevolence.
 Pope lost no opportunity of mocking Philips, who figured in the Bathos and the Dunciad, as Macer in the Characters; and in the instructions to a porter how to find Edmund Curll's authors, Philips is a Pindaric writer in red stockings.
 Others who ridiculed him included Henry Carey, who coined the nickname "Namby-Pamby" in the 1725 poem of that name: